Horse the Band: Early years and R. Borlax (1998–2004)

-HORSE the Band was started in Lake Forest, California, in 1998 while founding members Erik Engstrom and David Isen were attending El Toro High School.
+HORSE the Band was started in Lake Forest, California, in 1998 while founding members Erik Engstrom and David Isen were seniors at El Toro High School and was originally planned as a ska and pop punk band.
 The original lineup included vocalists Adam Crook and Risto Metso, drummer Jason Karuza and bassist Jason Roberts.
 At the time, the band had a more traditional hardcore punk style.
 From late 2000 onwards, the band had a stable lineup with Engstrom and Isen, vocalist Adam Crook, drummer Jason Karuza and bassist Nathan Winneke, who had previously stood in as drummer for Karuza, and recorded their self-produced album Secret Rhythm of the Universe in 2001.

 The band booked its own tours starting the summer of 2002, including a three-month tour spanning seven countries, and also released the EP Beautiful Songs by Men.
 In late 2002, vocalist Adam Crook left the band so that he could continue his formal education.
 Following his departure, bassist Nathan Winneke took over vocal duties, while Andy Stokes replaced him on bass.

 In 2003, HORSE the Band released their first "proper" album with R. Borlax, featuring many new recordings of older songs.
 Drummer Jason Karuza left the band shortly after its release.
 His full-time replacement, Eli Green, joined after the band had toured in support of the album.